mpiress/midpy/README.md

 <p> </p>

 <p align="justify">
-In an essential class of compute-intensive applications, while a series of independent tasks are executed, a large number of partial computations are performed.
+In an essential class of compute-intensive applications, while a series of independent tasks are executed, a large number of partial computations are produced.
 In such a process, each task's partial computations extensively employ data input elements as part of their processing, making them costly.
-To reduce computational impacts with overlapped data input elements processing, a typical optimization introduces a cache as support for similar tasks with common computations.
-Thus, costly partial computations with high overlap can be reused, which leads to a considerable reduction in application execution time.
-Furthermore, it is common for such compute-intensive applications to conduct cache optimization concurrently with parallel and distributed executions for performance reasons.
+A typical optimization introduces a cache as support for similar tasks with common computations to reduce computational impacts with overlapped data input elements processing.
+Thus, partial computations with high overlap can be reused, which leads to a considerable reduction in application execution time.
+Furthermore, it is common to observe such compute-intensive applications conduct cache optimization concurrently with parallel and distributed executions for performance reasons.
 </p>

 <p align="justify">